 Terms and conditions of awards vary considerably depending upon the funding mechanism, program type, and other factors.
 Therefore, there may be additional program or budget changes that will require prior sponsor approval before the change can become effective.

 The PI should always consult their GFA Grant Administrator for guidance whenever a financial project change (rebudgeting) is anticipated.
-Questions regarding non-financial post-award changes to an award such as change of scope or absence of key personnel should be discussed with the OSP Award Coordinator.
+Questions regarding non-financial post-award changes to an award such as change of scope or absence of key personnel should be discussed with the SPA Award Coordinator.

 No Cost Extension requests should include the following elements within the justification: